puxplaying/starshell/README.md

 # starshell
-Bash version of the telnet Star Wars Movie.
+Bash version of the telnet Star Wars Movie. [towel.blinkenlights.nl]

 - To run local: